senzing-garage/knowledge-base/gists/docker-air-gap-helper/README.md

 The goal is to produce a compressed file of `tgz` format containing docker images that can be installed on an air-gapped private docker registry.

+This method has been tested on Linux and macOS systems.

 ### Download

 1. Get a local copy of